Zenqlo/iCloudFix/README.md

    - Upon completion, the script will display **"Task scheduler setup complete."**
    - The task will then automatically run when the system is idle for 1 minute.

+### Uninstall
+Uninstall by removing the Scheduled Task in Taskschedular and your Task Schedular folder.

 ## Configuration